damien-meere/frontend-milestone/README.md

 # Damien Meere - BT Ireland
-Stream One Project: User-Centric Frontend Development - Code Institute
+User-Centric Frontend Development Milestone Project - Code Institute

 This project website will highlight my capability to employ the various tools illustrated through out the User-centric frontend development section of the Code Institute programme.
 This site will be a mock-up of a training company site.
 This will house information from three different strands of training - Technical, Management and Soft-Skills training.